djmallum/CHM/docs/configuration.rst

    :type: ``[ "variable", ... ]``

-   The default behaviour to is write every variable at each timestep.
+   The default behaviour to is to write every variable at each timestep.
 This may produce an undesirable amount of output.
 This takes a list of variables to output.

 .. code:: json